 - Medical bills related to final care

-You could also qualify for non-economic damages like:
+You could also qualify for non-economic damages, such as:

 - Loss of companionship, love, and guidance